jonasseglare/epicea-optional/README.md

 (compute-bmi {:height 1.73})
 nil
 ```
+*See the unittests* for a rich set of examples of how this library can be used.
 ## Overview
 * Use ```(either expr*)``` to choose the first defined value among a set of optional expressions.
 * Use ```(expect fun? expr)``` to define an optional value if a function when applied to an expression returns true.